MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/performance-tuning/role/active-directory-server/capacity-planning-for-active-directory-domain-services.md

 <!--Where I left off.-->

-Also, if the applications and clients in the site are using the recommended [DsGetDcName function](/windows/win32/api/dsgetdc/nf-dsgetdc-dsgetdcnamea) method for locating DCs, your clients should be evenly distributed with minor transient spikes due to other factors.
+Also, the site's applications and clients use the recommended [DsGetDcName function](/windows/win32/api/dsgetdc/nf-dsgetdc-dsgetdcnamea) method for locating DCs, they should already be evenly distributed with only minor transient spikes.

 Now we're going to look at two examples of environments that are on target and off target.
 First, we're going to take a look at an example of an environment that works as intended and doesn't exceed the capacity planning target.